scm-manager/scm-review-plugin/pr_change_tracking.md

    That is, not just because the revision of either the source or the target branch has changed.
 1. **Support Mercurial, not only Git.**
+1. **Store at least some of the original context with inline comments.**

+#### Estimated tasks

+What would have to be done to achieve this?

+When we move functionality from the frontend to the backend, we have to

+1. identify hunks in diffs, for both
+   1. Git, and
+   1. Mercurial
+1. detect, whether a comment for a file or an inline comment is still valid for the current diff.
+Because in Mercurial we have no native support for file versions in the diff, we could instead compare the existence of the hunk and the line content for the comment.
+1. compute the context for inline comments (alternatively the context can be sent along with the comment by the frontend; but this would make the API a little bit clumsy and one may ask why the frontend should be responsible for this)
+1. validate comment positions (due to the statelessness of the server, we have to take into account that diffs can change during a review and that therefore it may happen that a comment just written cannot be stored correctly)
+1. react to changes in the repository, that may change the state of comments
+1. mark comments when their original context has changed